shivsawhney/qualitative-research-tools/README.md

 ## Philosophy

-This repository is designed to support—not replace—the qualitative research process.
+This repository is designed to support, not replace, the qualitative research process.
 The scripts automate mechanical tasks such as transcription, organization, and documentation while preserving researcher judgment during coding and analysis.

 ## Features

 ### `transcribe.py`
-Transcribe audio interviews into text using OpenAI Whisper.
+Transcribe audio interviews into text using OpenAI's Whisper.

 Example: